The Martial Compendium 5E

 Requires: Any Slashing or Piercing weapon.

-A creature without blood, or a similar bodily fluid, can't be caused to bleed.
+A creature without blood, or a similar bodily fluid, is immune to this maneuver.
 A creature can only have one bleeding effect at a time.

 Riposte